haganbt/datasift-sql-framework/README.md

 ### Database Schema

 Schemas are defined using model files located within <code>/lib/models</code> directory.

-Set which model to use within <code>/lib/config/model.json</code>.
+Simply set which model to use within <code>/lib/config/model.json</code>.

-**example**
+**simple**

-Simple example schema for getting started
+A basic schema designed for simplicity.

 **complete**

-Schema supporting all current data properties
+A rich schema flattening all data objects in to associated tables.

+### Processors

+A processor is a file that is called when each new interaction is recived.
+These are located in <code>/lib/processors</code>.

+Processors are used to manipulate and process the incoming data an preform tasks such as inserting in to the database.

+### Defining A Custom Schema

+Creating a custom schema can be done by creating a new model file within the <code>/lib/models</code> directory.

+Configure the model to be used by setting the name within <code>/lib/config/model.json</code> file.

+As default, the "default" processor will be used for new models.

 ### Installation